-A student-friendly security suite that offers protection from viruses, phishing attacks and other threats – even if they're brand new
+A student-friendly security suite that offers complete protection

 Every student needs a solid security suite to protect their privacy and keep their work safe from dangers like ransomware that could damage or encrypt crucial essays and reports.